Treehouse Platform Construction

 6. Treehouses in 3 or more trees

 Congratulations!
-With the knowledge from the previous examples, you are now ready to plan a tree house in several trees.
-On the page “Supporting Elements” you will find more useful details in our article Support Elements.
+With the knowledge from the previous examples you are now ready to plan a treehouse in several trees.
+You can find more useful details in our article Support Elements.
 Finally, a few examples with multiple trees:

-If you are still not sure what your treehouse should look like, we have an interesting article for you here!
+If you are still not sure how your treehouse should look like, then take a closer look at our article Planning and Building Treehouses!

-Here again are the 5 most important rules for building a treehouse:
+Here are the 5 most important rules for building a treehouse:

-- Trees and their branches swing independently of each other in all possible directions.
+- Trees and their branches swing independently in all possible directions.

-- The tree wants to grow – give it room to do so: the trunk diameter ø increases by approx. 5–15 mm (0,2-0,6 in) every year.
+- The tree wants to grow – give it room to do so: The trunk diameter ø increases by approx. 5–15 mm (0,2-0,6 in) every year.

-- Keep the balance: watch out for leverage and torsional movement
+- Keep the balance: Watch out for leverage forces and torsional movements.